 Whether you are installing a new roof on a new house or replacing an older roof that is no longer doing its job, there are many choices in terms of the types of roofing materials available.
-Some of the different options include asphalt shingles, flat roofing and more.
+Some of the different options include asphalt shingles, wood shingles, and more.

 Factors that determine what type of roofing is best include the slope and complexity of the roof, as well as the style of the house, local climate and the cost of different roofing options.

-At Integrity Home Pro of Maryland, DC and Northern Virginia, you can trust that you'll have the best roofing in no time!
+At Integrity Home Pro of Central Maryland, you can trust that you'll have the best roofing in no time!

-Contact us today for your free estimate.
-We provide quality roofing services, including roof repair, roof replacement and installation in Bowie, Arlington, Bethesda, and the surrounding areas of Maryland, Delaware, Virginia, and New Jersey!
+Contact us today for your free roofing cost estimate.
+We provide quality roof replacement and installation in Bowie, Silver Spring, Glen Burnie, and the surrounding areas of Maryland, Delaware, Virginia, and New Jersey!

 Manufacturers have created asphalt shingles that imitate the look of wood and slate.